SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 I'm a very curious person.
 I've practically always wondered about how things work and why they are like that, so for me it's almost natural and spontaneous to go in search of answers.
 It's something I voluntarily do simply because knowing something makes me feel better and more aware of the world around me, even of the little details.

-That's one of the reasons why I started learning programming early in middle school (up to the eighth-grade equivalent for USA/UK).
+That's one of the reasons why I started learning programming early in middle school (about the eighth-grade equivalent for USA/UK).

 The first thing that I needed was to know English.

-One of the main reasons was because I realized that the Internet was the best place to learn something easily and finding good explanations and tutorials on the Internet in Italian is way harder than in English.
-There's simply more content and it is of *higher quality*.
+One of the main reasons was that I realized the Internet was the best place to learn something easily and finding good explanations and tutorials on the Internet in Italian is way harder than in English.
+There's simply more content and it is of *higher quality* (rare exceptions aside, of course).

 I was fortunate because for some years I had already started watching English videos, so, with the help of subtitles, I rapidly increased my ability to understand English content, both spoken and written.
 I'm still learning, by the way, but I got the foundations at that time, and they were so important and useful for the following years!

-Once learned English I was finally able to expand my range of possible content to use.
+Once learned English, I was finally able to expand my range of possible content to use.

 Looking back over the years, I feel very lucky for having such a big place to satisfy my curiosity.